 How to Visit the Old Croton Aqueduct Trail

 You can pick up the trail anywhere it crosses a public street.
-There is metered street parking in the downtown areas of both villages.
-Tarrytown's McKeel Avenue municipal lot is adjacent to the OCA, a convenient point to enter the trail.
+There is metered street parking in the downtown areas of both Sleepy Hollow and Tarrytown.
+Tarrytown's McKeel Avenue municipal lot, adjacent to the OCA, is a convenient point to enter the trail.
 You are welcome to bring your own bike.
-Rentals are available through Endless Trail Bikeworx in Dobbs Ferry.
+Rentals are available through Endless Trail Bikeworx in Dobbs Ferry and the Pedego Electric Bikes outpost at the Tarrytown entrance to the bike path on the Tappan Zee (Mario M Cuomo) Bridge.

 Friends of the Old Croton Aqueduct and Old Croton Aqueduct State Historic Park sponsor walking tours and even brief explorations of a portion of the original 1842 brick water tunnel: https://visitsleepyhollow.com/organizer/friends-of-the-old-croton-aqueduct/